Viktar-T/OZE-projektowanie/_promts/InstractorNotes-v2.2.md

 * Use visible slide content/context and existing `InstructorNotes`.
 * Add short descriptions for abbreviations.
 * Add short descriptions for new concepts.
+* Make shuare that all slides are logicaly connected.

 **Checks**